This article is part of a larger series on Payroll Services.

 50% of Overall Score

 Mobile solutions that allow employers to run payroll and e-file payroll taxes, including those that offer in-app tech support, received high marks.
-Extra points are also given to those that are free to download, can be accessed by both employers and employees, have positive mobile app reviews (average of 4+ stars), and provide paid-time-off (PTO) management and self-service tools—such as viewing payslips and managing employee data.
-QuickBooks Payroll is great if you want payroll e-filing capabilities, while Roll by ADP is ideal for those who are comfortable using chat commands to run payroll.
+Extra points are also given to those that are free to download, can be accessed by both employers and employees, have positive mobile app reviews (average of 4-plus stars), and provide PTO management and self-service tools, such as viewing pay slips and managing employee data.
+QuickBooks Payroll and Fingercheck are great if you want payroll e-filing capabilities while Roll by ADP is ideal for those who are comfortable using chat commands to run payroll.

 15% of Overall Score